 Now, let’s see which is the best option between saving monthly, yearly, or going for a one-time investment.

-So here’s a simple comparison between investing regularly (monthly or yearly) and one-time investment using yearly dividend payout.
+So here’s a simple comparison between investing regularly (monthly or yearly) and a one-time investment using a yearly dividend payout.

 But not all of us can invest a considerable sum of money in one go, right?
 So the next best option is by saving annually.
 But if going for a monthly contribution is more manageable for you, then go for it.